housseindjirdeh/hdjirdeh.github.io/_posts/2017-09-16-progressive-angular-applications.markdown

 };
 {% endhighlight %}

-Now we can simplify our script nicely.
+We can now simplify our script to just refer to that file.

 {% highlight json %}
 "scripts": {